abhim8/abhim8/README.md

   [CMRTC, Hyderabad, India](https://cmrtc.ac.in)

 #### 🚀 Beyond Code
-- 👨‍💻 Currently exploring **AWS, Distributed Systems, Scalable Architecture**
+- 💬 Ask me about Java backend development, system design, microservices, and performance optimization
-- 💬 Ask me about **Java, Spring Boot, DSA, AWS, Backend Development**
+- 🧠 Interested in distributed systems and reliable large-scale software
 - 🏍️ Biker & adventure seeker—always up for a road trip!
 - 🎮 Enjoys hackathons and solving real-world problems.
 - ⚡ Fun fact: I believe there are only two ways to write error-free programs; only the third one works 😄

 <!-- ### Hey! 👋